motine/sternenwecker/README.md

 ## Programming

-I only use the Adafruit NeoPixel ([GitHub](https://github.com/adafruit/Adafruit_NeoPixel) & see Uberguide above) library.
+I use the Adafruit NeoPixel ([GitHub](https://github.com/adafruit/Adafruit_NeoPixel) & see Uberguide above) library.
 Please install it from Github directly, because they recently added the `clear()` method.
-It turns out that the NeoMatrix library uses only 16 bit for colors.
+I could not use the the `NeoMatrix` library, because it turns out that it uses only 16 bit for colors.
 This makes my color gradients look choppy.

+I also use [RTClib](https://github.com/jcw/rtclib).
+Please also install it.

 Here some more info: